Empirical Analysis of Fictitious Play for Nash Equilibrium Computation in Multiplayer Games: Comparison of Fictitious Play and Regret Minimization for Nash Equilibrium Approximation in Multiplayer Games

 The results indicate that CFR outperformed FP in two out of the three two-player zero-sum cases ($m=5,10$), which agrees with the previously described results in two-player zero-sum games and the claim in prior work that CFR has a stronger theoretical convergence guarantee for two-player zero-sum games~\cite{Brown19:Deep}.
 However, for all other cases (3--5 player and 2-player general-sum) fictitious play outperformed counterfactual regret minimization (with all but two of the results statistically significant).

 We next experimented on several games produced from the GAMUT generator~\cite{Nudelman04:Run}.
 We used the same games as used in prior work comparing algorithms for multiplayer Nash equilibrium~\cite{Berg17:Exclusion}.
 We used the variants with 5 players and 3 actions per player (though for two classes we were forced to use 5 actions per player).
 As prior work had done, we used 2 for the number of facilities parameter in the congestion game class, and for the covariant game we used the minimum possible value, which is $r = -0.25$ for 5 players.
 All other parameters were generated randomly (as the prior experiments had done).
 We generated 1,000 games from each class using these distributions.
 For several of the games generated some of the payoffs were ``NaN,'' and we removed the games in which this occurred.
 Since the magnitudes of the payoffs varied widely between game classes, we normalized all payoffs to be in [0,1] before applying the algorithms (by subtracting the smallest payoff from all the payoffs and then dividing all payoffs by the difference between the max and min payoff).
-Note that linear transformations of the payoffs exactly preserve Nash equilibria, so this normalization would theoretically have no effect on the solutions.
+Note that linear transformations of the payoffs exactly preserve Nash equilibria, so this normalization has no effect on the solutions.
 For these experiments we used 10,000 iterations of both algorithms.
 The results are given in Table~\ref{ta:results-gamut}.

-For all game classes fictitious play outperformed counterfactual regret minimization with statistical significance or the performances of the two algorithms was statistically indistinguishable.
-Both algorithms achieved small values of $\epsilon$ for each of the game classes (in most cases the value was extremely small), despite the fact that they are not guaranteed to converge to Nash equilibrium for multiplayer games.
+For all game classes other than two-player zero sum, fictitious play outperformed CFR with statistical significance or the performances were statistically indistinguishable.